smrg-lm/t2m/README.md

 -------

 This is a command line application that has to be installed and run manually.
-`python`, `git` and `ffmpeg` commands must be accesible from a terminal.
+`python`, `git` and `ffmpeg` commands must be accessible from a terminal.

 1. Install SuperCollider: https://supercollider.github.io/download

-   Run the SuperCollider IDE and boot the server at least once to enable network permissions for the server and quit the IDE.
+   Run the SuperCollider's IDE and boot the server at least once to enable network permissions for the server and quit the IDE.
 The IDE is not needed later.

 2. Install ffmpeg command.